acubeLab/k2tree/README.md

 # k2tree binary matrix representation

-This repository contains a library for working with square sparse binary matrices.
-The matrix elements are considered logical values so the operations `+` and `*` are repalced by the logival `or` and `and`  respectively.
+This repository contains a set of functions for working with square sparse binary matrices represented with a k$^2$-tree.
+Matrix sum and product operations use boolean algebra with the scalar operations `+` and `*` replaced by logical `or` and `and` respectively.
+A version supporting $Z_2$ arithmetic can be easily derived if needed.

 ## Prerequisites

-A modern `gcc` and `make`
+A modern `gcc` supporting `c11` and `make`